 I have another chance for a sunrise photo shoot with other famous windmills of the Zaanse Schans.
 Unfortunately, I will not be able to travel there by train anytime soon, due to stricter lockdown measures.

-As I write this blog, it is spring and I have been to the Zaanse Schans, and I have got the sunrise photos (check instagram)!
-You’ll have to wait for the blog post about the Zaanse Schans.
+As I write this blog, it is spring and I have been to the Zaanse Schans, and I have got the sunrise photos!
+The blog about the Zaanse Schans has now been completed.
 I’m about six months behind chronologically, but I’m trying to catch up by following trails I’m not going to write about.
-And partly because of the lockdown, I stayed in Rotterdam for the winter.
+And partly because of the lockdown, I stayed in Rotterdam for the winter (in 2021).
 I hope to catch up one day, but don’t count on it.

 But anyway, back to this hike.
 This time I go a little faster along the windmills.
 If you want to see lots of photos of the mills, check my previous blog post.
 When I look back at the photos from the second time, they are not as beautiful.
 The sails of the mills near the Overwaard river are not neatly in the same direction either.